-The previous version of the satellite mid/upper tropospheric CO2 and CH4 IASI retrievals as generated within the GHG-CCI project (http://www.esa-ghg-cci.org/) of ESA's Climate Change Initiative is called "Climate Research Data Package No. 4" (CRDP4) and is available from the main data products website of the GHG-CCI website (http://www.esa-ghg-cci.org/ -> CRDP (Data) or directly via http://www.esa-ghg-cci.org/sites/default/files/documents/public/documents/GHG-CCI DATA.html).
+The previous version of the satellite mid/upper tropospheric CO2 and CH4 IASI retrievals as generated within the GHG-CCI project of ESA's Climate Change Initiative is called "Climate Research Data Package No. 4" (CRDP4).
 The quality assessment of this data set is described in the Product Validation and Intercomparison Report, version 5, PVIRv5 (Buchwitz et al., 2017).
-This GHG-CCI CRDP4 data set is the pre-cursor data set, which will be extended for C3S in the context of the C3S_312a_Lot6 project.
+This GHG-CCI CRDP4 data set is the pre-cursor data set, which will be extended for C3S in the context of the C3S 312a Lot6 project.

-As shown in document PVIRv5 (Buchwitz et al., 2017) the validation of the GHG-CCI CRDP4 precursor CO_2 and CH_4 mid/upper tropospheric data products has been carried out by comparison with aircraft and balloon-borne AirCores in-situ profile measurements.
+As shown in document PVIRv5 (Buchwitz et al., 2017) the validation of the GHG-CCI CRDP4 precursor CO2 and CH4 mid/upper tropospheric data products has been carried out by comparison with aircraft and balloon-borne AirCores in-situ profile measurements.
 These comparisons have enable to validate global trend, growth rate and amplitude of the seasonal cycle.
 However, due to the scarcity of the measurements, quantity such as single retrieval precision or accuracy remains limited and may be derived only in specific regions where enough measurements are available.